List of games played between NBA and international teams

 The following is a history of the list of games played between NBA and international teams.
 Teams from the National Basketball Association (NBA) have played numerous basketball games against various international teams from around the world.
-NBA teams, from both the United States and Canada, have played many games against international clubs from various different basketball leagues, as well as against some league all-star teams and national teams.
+NBA teams, from both the United States and Canada, have played many games against international clubs from various different professional basketball leagues, as well as against some league all-star teams and senior national teams.

-Some of these games have been played under NBA rules, while some of them have been played under a mixture of both NBA and FIBA rules.
-Since 2003, games played against EuroLeague and EuroCup teams are played under NBA rules, with either 3 NBA referees, or 2 NBA referees and one EuroLeague ref, depending on whether the games take place in the United States/Canada, or in Europe.